 This is often the critical question before investing in new machine technology.
 In most cases, pure confusion reigns when a range of information is obtained from an exhibition visit, for example.
 The prospective purchaser is exposed to a flood of arguments and characteristics which should now ideally be weighed against one another.
 There is a lot of information on the market, and every system provider naturally presents his products uncritically and to the advantage of the prospective purchaser.
 How then does the user come to a rational decision?

-First of all, make a list of the main criteria which will influence your decision:
+Make a list of the main criteria which will influence your decision

 If the questions have been adequately answered and a laser application appears to be a reasonable alternative to conventional production processes, then you should particularly take into account the following points when purchasing any CO2 laser system.

 1. Material test with documentation

 Before investing in laser technology, you should be sure to have your usual materials tested by the system provider with your special requirements.
 A specific demonstration in your presence will leave no questions open.
 In this way, you will avoid disappointment and window-dressing and therefore poor investment in advance.

 Make an appointment with our application expert

 Check whether the supplier will configure a system that is specifically adapted to your usage requirements.
 This is the only way you will be able to achieve the highest quality and maximum output with the best possible processing parameters.

 Find out more about the modularity or the eurolaser systems

 3. Warranty claims